kaustubhaadhav/buildround/Assignment2/README.md

 - **Robust Validation**: Comprehensive input validation and error handling
 - **Test Coverage**: Unit tests demonstrating TDD principles
 - **CSV Processing**: Flexible CSV data loading with error recovery

+## Dataset and Assumptions

+The project uses `sales_data.csv`, a synthetic e-commerce dataset containing 120 rows.
+Each row represents a single order line item.

+### Columns
+- `orderId`: Unique identifier for the order
+- `productName`: Name of the product sold
+- `category`: Product category (Electronics, Apparel, Home & Kitchen, Sports, etc.)
+- `price`: Unit price of the product
+- `quantity`: Number of units sold
+- `orderDate`: Date of the transaction
+- `customerRegion`: Geographic region of the customer

+### Assumptions
+- **Currency**: All prices are in USD ($).
+- **Regions**: Limited to "North America", "Europe", and "Asia" to demonstrate regional aggregation.
+- **Granularity**: Each row is treated as a distinct line item; multiple rows could theoretically belong to the same order ID, but for this analysis, we treat them as individual records.

+### Suitability for Analysis
+This dataset is specifically designed to demonstrate:
+- **Category Revenue**: diverse categories with varying price points.
+- **Seasonal Trends**: distributed dates allowing for monthly/quarterly analysis.
+- **Regional Performance**: clear segmentation for geographic insights.
+- **Product Analysis**: sufficient variety to show top sellers and long-tail products.

 ## Architecture